-Now that we understood the basics of a drone flight, let’s discuss what factors influence the speed of a particular drone.
+Now that we understand the basics of a drone flight let’s discuss what factors influence the speed of a particular drone.

 Type & design of the drone

-Drones are designed for specific purposes and that greatly affect its speed.
+Drones are designed for specific purposes, and that significantly affects their speed.

 Some drones are designed for learning purposes.
-They are normally cheap and have low powered motors.
-Since their main purpose is to learn flying for beginners, they might not go as fast as the more sophisticated drones in higher price categories.
+They are usually cheap and have low-powered motors.
+Since their primary purpose is to learn flying for beginners, they might not go as fast as the more sophisticated drones in higher price categories.

 Weight of the drone